envisioning/vocab/vocab/control-logic.md

 ---
 category: ARCH, CORE
+generality:
+- 0.915
+- 0.89
+- 0.865
+- 0.84
+- 0.815
+- 0.79
+- 0.765
 slug: control-logic
 summary: Decision-making processes within a system that manage and dictate how various components respond to inputs, aiming to achieve desired outcomes or maintain specific conditions.
 title: Control Logic
 ---